Moesif/moesif-browser-js/README.md

 #### track, (string, object) => null

-Track UI actions such as "clicked sign up" or "made a purchase".
-By tracking UI actions in addition to API usage via one of the [Moesif server SDKs](https://www.moesif.com/implementation), you'll be able to understand the entire customer journey from customer sign up to first API call.
+Track user actions such as "clicked sign up" or "made a purchase".
+By tracking user actions in addition to API usage via one of the [Moesif server SDKs](https://www.moesif.com/implementation), you'll be able to understand the entire customer journey from inital sign up to first API call.
 First argument is an action name as a string, which is required.
 Second parameter is an optional metadata object related to this action event.
+[See API Reference](https://www.moesif.com/docs/api#track-a-user-action)

 ```
 moesif.track('clicked_sign_up', {